A24 Releases A Creepy Collectable Of The Talk To Me Party Hand

 View this post on Instagram

-The thrilling Talk to Me Party Hand collectable is priced at a sweet USD 110 (RM 514).
+The thrilling Talk to Me Party Hand collectable is priced at a sweet USD 110 (SGD 250).
 It will start getting shipped to customers by November 30.

 The horror continues: More about the ‘Talk to Me’ sequel and digital release